 Try and buy.

 Note: the trial period for SubGit mirror is 30 days, after that period you should buy a license key at https://subgit.com/pricing.

 Once you receive an email with a license key, upload this license key to your server and run the following command:

 $ sudo subgit register --key subgit.key GIT_REPO

 GIT_REPO – a path to your newly created Git repository.

 Note: no license key required for import!

-Would you have any assistance, don't hesitate to contact us at email@example.com.
+Should you need assistance, don't hesitate to contact us at firstname.lastname@example.org.